 Flokzu: runs on Amazon Web Services, the global leader in cloud platforms, meeting the highest standards of scalability, fault tolerance and security.
 Flokzu supports Web Services SOAP and REST, both at the form and process level.
 This allows for the integration of legacy systems into processes or the extension of functionalities through specialized services.
 It also provides a Zapier connector to integrate with thousands of other Web applications.
 At the form level, it provides a Script Engine that allows you to include complex logic and thus meet needs that may arise in the future.

 Performing an objective cloud BPM tools comparison is a complex task.
 The criteria involved in making the decision that is more important to a Manager than the endless list of features.
 The four main management criteria we identify are: Ease of Adoption, Economic Convenience, Agility to respond to changes and Coverage of future situations.
 In this article, we analyzed the main cloud-based BPM Suites using these criteria.
 Although we may have interests in this comparison, we have sought to give an objective and realistic view.

 It has become clear from this analysis that a useful cloud BPM tools comparison involves several variables.
 And since no two tools are the same, and no two evaluators the same, the most important recommendation is that you try the tools.
 It is best to choose a real, medium complexity process.
 And then fully implement it with the BPM tool, analyzing how it behaves in each of the four dimensions.

 At Flokzu we offer a free 14-day trial of our Premium service.
-We also offer to schedule a free working session with a process analyst to help you set up the first process and really get to know the software before making a decision.
+We also offer BPM consultancy at no charge, to help you set up the first process and really get to know the software before making a decision.